jsy5484/Computation_Macro/1_Deterministic_growth/readme.md

 - VFI.m : a code for Value Function Iteration.

+- VFI.f90 : a code for Value Function Iteration in Fortran

 - PFI_Howard.m : a code for PFI with Howard's Algorithm

 - PFI_MacQueenPorteus.m : a code for PFI with MacQueen-Porteus Bounds